PlatformAwareProgramming/CloudClusters.jl/README.md

 ### Configuration parameters

-Optionally, ___@deploy__ accepts a set of configuration parameters.
+The ___@deploy__ operation accepts a set of configuration parameters.
 An example of using them is shown below:

 ```julia
 my_first_cluster = @deploy(my_first_cluster,